Web-Feet/coasterdocs/install.md

 ### Using Docker

-Instead of installing MySQL Server onto your host machine, it's sometimes nice to install this within its own container.
+If you don't want to install MySQL Server onto your host machine, you can now put it in it's own container.
 This is made possible using Docker.
 Go ahead and install Docker.
 If unfamiliar with Docker it can be a bit intimidating at first, but what we aim to do is quite simple.

 Run the following command from a Powershell or Command Prompt window: